costineesti/about-me/content/notes/cpp_compound_types.md

 ---
  I hate these fuckers.

 >[!NOTE] A compound type is a type that is defined in terms of another type.
-C++ has several compound types, two of which—references and pointers
+C++ has several compound types, two of which—references and pointers.
+>
 >A reference defines an alternative name for an object.
 A reference type “refers to” another type.
-We define a reference type by writing a declarator of the form &d, where d is the name being declared:
+We define a reference type by writing a declarator of the form `&d`, where `d` is the name being declared:
+>
 >```cpp
-  int ival = 1024;
+>int ival = 1024;
-  int &refVal = ival; // refVal refers to (is another name for) ival int &refVal2; // error: a reference must be initialized
+>int &refVal = ival; // refVal refers to (is another name for) ival
+>int &refVal2; // error: a reference must be initialized
 >```
 >
 >A reference is not an object.
 Instead, a reference is just another name for an already existing object.
+>
 >There is no way to rebind a reference to refer to a different object.
-Because there is no way to rebind a reference, references must be initialized
+Because there is no way to rebind a reference, references must be initialized.

 ```cpp
 int ival = 42;